vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 The one thing I will re-emphasize is that negation operates on *types*, always and only *types*.
 The closest thing to negating a whole sentence, like`a::T`, is with something like this: `(aτ T)⊥`.

 Assertions are not propositions.
 You can't operate on assertions or combine them together to get new assertions.
 You can, however, operate on or combine *types*.
-When Naiyyāyikas want to express complex propositions, they treat these propositions as types and combine them using higher-order types like `⊥` and `Ξ`, etc.
+When Naiyyāyikas want to express complex propositions, they treat these propositions as types and combine them using higher-order types like `⊥` and `Σ`, etc.

 #### And, Nand, Or